binbashar/le-ref-architecture-doc/docs/how-it-works/infra-as-code-library/infra-as-code-library-specs.md

     We use the [leverage-cli](../leverage-cli/index.md) for this purpose

 ??? important ":checkered_flag: **Proven & Tested**"
-    Customers & every commit goes through a suite of automated tests to grant code styling and functional testing.
+    Every commit goes through a suite of automated tests to grant code styling and functional testing.

     *   [x] Develop a wrapper/jobs together with specific testing tools in order to grant the modules are working as expected.
     *   [x] Ansible: